 What you'll gain

-- Ideas to help you move through Resistance
+- Ideas to help you move through creative Resistance

 - The motivation to return to the page

-There is no fee for this workshop, and there are just 4 spots available.
-To reserve yours, contact me.
+There is no fee for this workshop, and there are just 15 spots available.

 Can't make the workshop?
 Sign up here to be the first to know about upcoming workshops.

-I'm an internationally published author, editor, and writing coach who is passionate about helping people find their way into the deeper recesses of their writing practice.
+I'm an internationally published author, editor, and writing coach who's passionate about helping people deepen their writing practice and finish their books.
 In addition to having written for The Guardian, NPR Berlin, and New York magazine, I'm the creator of Taxi Gourmet, an award-winning blog that's generated media coverage in major outlets including The New York Times, The Washington Post, The Wall Street Journal and the BBC.